top of page

 Bulk Fermentation

 If you shape now, shape the dough into a tight ball and place in a floured (use gluten free flour or it WILL stick like crazy!) container and top with a shower cap.
-Let sit for at least 4 hours, up to 8 hours, until doubled and puffy.
+Let sit for at least 2 hours, or until doubled and puffy.
 Place in the fridge overnight.

 Sourdough in Banneton.jpg